-- The return on plan assets excluding amounts included in net interest on the net defined benefit liability/(asset) charged to the Pensions Reserve as Other Comprehensive Income and Expenditure. - Actuarial gains and losses changes in the net pensions liability that arise because events have not coincided with assumptions made at the last actuarial valuation or because the actuaries have updated their assumptions - charged to the Pensions Reserve as Other Comprehensive Income and Expenditure. - Contributions paid to the Gwynedd Pension Fund cash paid as employer's contributions to the Pension Fund in settlement of liabilities; not accounted for as an expense.
+- The return on plan assets excluding amounts included in net interest on the net defined benefit liability/(asset) charged to the Pensions Reserve as Other Comprehensive Income and Expenditure. - Actuarial gains and losses changes in the net pensions liability that arise because events have not coincided with assumptions made at the last actuarial valuation or because the actuaries have updated their assumptions charged to the Pensions Reserve as Other Comprehensive Income and Expenditure. - Asset ceiling adjustment reduces to the calculated asset ceiling if this is lower than the asset position. - Contributions paid to the Gwynedd Pension Fund cash paid as employer's contributions to the Pension Fund in settlement of liabilities; not accounted for as an expense.

 In relation to retirement benefits, statutory provisions require the General Fund balance to be charged with the amount payable by the Joint Committee to the Pension Fund or directly to pensioners in the year, not the amount calculated according to the relevant accounting standards.
-In the Movement in Reserves Statement, this means that there are appropriations to and from the Pensions Reserve to remove the notional debits and credits for retirement benefits and replace them with debits for the cash paid to the pension fund and pensioners and any such amounts payable but unpaid at the year-end.
-The negative balance that arises on the Pensions Reserve thereby measures the beneficial impact to the General Fund of being required to account for retirement benefits on the basis of cash flows rather than as benefits are earned by employees.
+In the Movement in Reserves Statement, this means that there are appropriations to and from the Pensions Reserve to remove the notional debits and credits for retirement benefits and replace them with debits for the cash paid to the pension fund and pensioners and any such amounts payable but unpaid at the yearend.
+The balance that arises on the Pensions Reserve thereby measures the impact to the General Fund of being required to account for retirement benefits on the basis of cash flows rather than as benefits are earned by employees.

 International Accounting Standard (IAS) 19 governs how the long-term liabilities which exist in relation to pension costs should be reported.
-Local Councils (including Joint Committees) in England and Wales are required to produce their financial statements in accordance with IAS 19.
+Local councils (including Joint Committees) in England and Wales are required to produce their financial statements in accordance with IAS 19.